How a Painful and Traumatic Health Threat Forced Me To Travel More

 The breast lump of 13mm was removed.
 Since I got home, I was crying every day and every night without enough sleep.
 Got an overdose of anesthesia that I even paid more for an extra small bottle.
 A lot of scary things were on my mind.
 I wasn’t working on how many days.
 Just emotionally and physically stressed.

 First few days of September, just alone in a room crying, I told myself I would travel more.
 Because of the feeling, I felt like I needed to enjoy life as you only live once.
-But I have to be careful with my scar and myself.
+But I have to be careful with the scar and myself.
 I needed to heal physically.
 Not even allowed to carry heavy things.

 Despite the torture, I have to be thankful especially to that friend who offered his help without asking for return.
 I just wished him happiness in life and he found it.
 I, on the other hand, needed to recover.
 To get back being happy I just needed to look back of my travel photos how happy I was hopeful I could travel again to fully recover until I got a tempting invitation for a free one-way ticket to Palawan.